 Multi-domain (aka Wildcard) TCP Services

-This article describes Banyan’s Multi-domain Services capability, which uses Backend SNI Routing, for managing multiple TCP services.
-With the release of Netagent v1.27.1 in August-2020, this technique has been superseded by Banyan’s Tunneling to a Collection of Services capability, which uses HTTP Connect Tunneling.
+This article describes Cloud Secure Edge’s Multi-domain Services capability, which uses Backend SNI Routing, for managing multiple TCP services.
+With the release of Netagent v1.27.1 in August-2020, this technique has been superseded by Banyan’s Tunnelling to a Collection of Services capability, which uses HTTP Connect Tunnelling.

 Overview

-Following Zero Trust principles, Banyan enables security policies to be applied at the granularity of a single Service, or even individual Resources (such as APIs) under that Service.
+Following zero trust principles, Cloud Secure Edge (CSE) enables security policies to be applied at the granularity of a single Service, or even individual Resources (such as APIs) under that Service.
 This means TCP services are typically defined individually, a single domain at a time.
 For example, you might configure an individual TCP service at server1.tcp.example.com and server2.tcp.example.com, and define a policy to precisely specify which users and devices that can access those services.

 However, organizations often maintain and manage multiple services, sometimes thousands, at a time.
 While some services require a unique set of access restrictions, many of them require identical access restrictions.
 Rather than configure each service individually, you can group them and configure via a single service definition.